arkon108/book-reviews/summaries/005-ego-is-the-enemy.md

 > Appearances are deceiving. **Having** authority is not the same as **being** an authority. **Having** the right and **being** right are not the same either.
 Being promoted doesn’t necessarily mean you’re doing good work and it doesn’t mean you are worthy of promotion (they call it failing upward in such bureaucracies). **Impressing people is utterly different from being truly impressive**.

-The choice Boyd laid in front of us is the question of _purpose_. **What is your purpose?
+The choice which Boyd has laid in front of us is the question of _purpose_. **What is your purpose?
 What are you here to do?** This question helps to decide whether to be or to do - are _you_ more important, or the _work_ you're trying to do?

-If your purpose is something bigger than yourself, if you're trying to accomplish something, everything becomes more easier and more difficult at the same time - easier because it's easier to recognize what you need to do, it's not about recognition.
-And harder because each opportunity needs to be evaluated by strict guidelines - does it help what you set out to do?
+If your purpose is something bigger than yourself, if you're trying to accomplish something, everything becomes more easier and more difficult at the same time - easier because it's easier to recognize what you need *to do*.
+Easier because it's not about recognition.
+And harder because each opportunity needs to be evaluated by strict guidelines - does it help *what you set out to do*?
 Does it allow you to achieve what you started?
 Are you being selfish or selfless?

 ### Become a student
 Through the story of how Dave Mustaine got kicked out of Metallica early on, to be replaced with Kirk Hammett, we find out that even though Hammett was now a part of up-and-coming huge band, he didn't let that go to his head.
 Instead of coasting of the success of being a great guitarist to be picked, he continued to learn and study.
 He got a best teacher he could find - Joe Satriani.
 Hammett felt he needed to learn what he didn't know, from a person playing a style completely different from his band.
 Apparently Satriani was a strict and unforgiving teacher too.
 There were weekly lessons and they had to be learnt, if not, Hammett was wasting everyone's time.